keep-starknet-strange/raito/packages/script/README.md

-# Bitcoin Scritp in Cairo
+# Bitcoin Script in Cairo

-Placeholer package, until Shinigami is ready to be integrated.
+Placeholder package, until Shinigami is ready to be integrated.